 Has your child yelled at you, closed the door, or mouthed something disrespectful?
 As much as it hurt, you might have thought that it was best to let it go.
 After all, you don’t want to fuel the fire with even more confrontation—it’s hard enough as it is.

 Yes, it’s good to pause.
-You don’t need to respond right away—it’s better to calm down first before blurting something you’ll regret or yell right back at her as a reaction.
+You don’t need to respond right away—calm down first before blurting something you might regret or yelling right back at her as a reaction.
 And you can certainly pick your battles and not make an issue out of everything.

-But once you’re both calm, address her behavior and set the standard of respectful communication, no matter the circumstances.
+But once you’re both calm, address child’s disrespectful behavior and set healthy boundaries of how you communicate, no matter the circumstances.
 She needs to be respectful, even if she had a bad day, or even if it’s her birthday.

-Free download: Do you struggle with getting her to listen?
-Join my newsletter and discover the ONE effective word to get her to follow instructions.
-Download your PDF below—at no cost to you:
+Free resource: Do you struggle with getting her to listen?
+Join my newsletter and discover the one effective word to get her to follow instructions.
+Grab your PDF below—at no cost to you:

-What’s the secret to curbing bad behavior?
+What’s the secret to curbing this kind of behavior?
 Ask your child why she’s upset.

 Asking reassures your child that you’re on the same—not opposing—side.
 You’re not trying to pick a fight.
 Instead, you’re reminding her you’re here to help and that you’re in this together to tackle whatever is bothering her.

-3. Model the behavior you want to see
+3. Model the respectful behavior you want to see

 My son and I were cleaning the living room when I made a mistake.
 He’d gotten confused when I said we could leave a few of the toy cars out.
 “It’s mid-day, and your brothers would play with them anyway after nap time,” I tried telling him.